aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsm-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to DIF via Java or Online App" h2="On Premise Java API to export PPSM to DIF without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting a PPSM file to DIF can be done easily and quickly with the help of Aspose.Total for Java.
+Aspose.Total for Java is a suite of APIs that provides a comprehensive set of features for manipulating various file formats.
+It includes Aspose.Slides for Java and Aspose.Cells for Java, which can be used to convert PPSM to DIF in two steps.

+The first step is to export the PPSM file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, read, write and modify PowerPoint presentations without the need for Microsoft PowerPoint.
+It supports a wide range of features, including the ability to export presentations to HTML.

+The second step is to convert the HTML file to DIF using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, read, write and modify Excel spreadsheets without the need for Microsoft Excel.
+It supports a wide range of features, including the ability to convert HTML to DIF.

-You can convert PPSM file to DIF via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPSM to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to DIF.
+By using Aspose.Total for Java, you can easily and quickly convert PPSM to DIF in two steps.
+First, you can export the PPSM file to HTML using Aspose.Slides for Java.
+Secondly, you can convert the HTML file to DIF using Aspose.Cells for Java.
+With Aspose.Total for Java, you can quickly and easily convert PPSM to DIF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}